What Past Attendees Say

-These writers have hailed from 37 states, 2 Canadian provinces, and even Frankfurt, Germany.
-Their reasons for attending include getting concrete advice from professional writers, editors, and agents; picking up useful tips for revising and polishing their work; hearing what different kinds of editors are looking for; meeting one-on-one with a literary agent; and/or honing their skills in inspiring small-group breakout sessions.
+Attendees have hailed from 37 states, 2 Canadian provinces, and even Frankfurt, Germany.
+Their reasons for attending include getting concrete advice from professional writers, editors, and agents; picking up useful tips for revising and polishing their work; hearing what different kinds of editors are looking for; meeting one-on-one with literary agents; and/or honing their skills in inspiring small-group breakout sessions.

 But in surveys they say the most important benefit of the conference is finding a community of other writers and nonfiction professionals.

 Hear what else past attendees have to say:

 “I've attended for the last three years, and it gets better every year.
 This was top notch.
 Big names but without the stuffy separation of other well respected conferences.
 CNF offers, by far, the best bang for your buck when it comes to writing conferences.
 Thank you!” - Ann Mallen

 “An excellent writing conference … helpful and practical for understanding [and] developing your nonfiction work and learning [about] the burgeoning writing marketplace.” - Mark A. Werkema